cblevins/sp21-dig-stud/schedule.md

 ## IV.
 Media

+*Data Exploration due 3/15-3/28*

 #### Mon., Mar.
 15: Images
-- Annotate:
+- Annotate in Hypothes.is:
   - Kate Crawford and Trevor Paglen, [“Excavating AI: The Politics of Training Sets for Machine Learning"](https://excavating.ai) *The AI Now Institute, NYU* (September 19, 2019)

 _In Class_
 - Discussion of computer vision and machine learning, working with image files and basic image editing

 #### Wed., Mar.
 17: Graphic Design
-- Annotate:
-  - "Chapter 1: Visual Knowledge (or Graphesis): Is Drawing as Powerful as Computation?" in Johanna Drucker, *Visualization and Interpretation: Humanistic Approaches to Display* (MIT Press, 2020)
+- Write 2-3 discussion questions/reactions on the Slack `#readings` channel on: "Chapter 1: Visual Knowledge (or Graphesis): Is Drawing as Powerful as Computation?" in Johanna Drucker, *Visualization and Interpretation: Humanistic Approaches to Display* (MIT Press, 2020) (reading posted as PDF to #readings channel)

 _In Class_
 - Q&A with Guy McClellan, historian for the National Parks Service

-#### Mon., Mar.
-22: Video
+hy
-- Listen to: Kevin Roose, Andy Mills, Julia Longoria, and Sindhu Gnanasambandan, ["Episode 1: Wonderland"](https://www.nytimes.com/2020/04/16/podcasts/rabbit-hole-internet-youtube-virus.html) *Rabbit Hole* podcast, April 16, 2020.
+- Write 2-3 discussion questions/reactions on the Slack `#readings` channel on the following podcast: Kevin Roose, Andy Mills, Julia Longoria, and Sindhu Gnanasambandan, ["Episode 1: Wonderland"](https://www.nytimes.com/2020/04/16/podcasts/rabbit-hole-internet-youtube-virus.html) *Rabbit Hole* podcast, April 16, 2020.

 _In Class_
-- Workshop led by Connor Shearrer, IETS Support Specialist Creative Technologies for Auraria Library on video files and editing
+- Video files and editing

 [comment]: # (- Taylor Arnold and Lauren Tilton, ["Distant viewing: analyzing large visual corpora"](https://academic-oup-com.aurarialibrary.idm.oclc.org/dsh/article/34/Supplement_1/i3/5694340) *Digital Scholarship in the Humanities*, Volume 34, Issue Supplement_1, December 2019.)